zroyer/bitcoin-vending-machine/README.md

 # Bitcoin Vending Machine
-Use cash to purchase Bitcoin with this local vending machine!
-(Created using AngularJS &amp; Coinkite's BTC API)
+Use cash to purchase Bitcoin with this local AngularJS vending machine

+## How to Use

+Start the server with ```python -m SimpleHTTPServer``` and then and then navigate to <http://localhost:8000> in your browser.